 Court services and community corrections officers may recommend conditions of probation for offenders who receive a nonprison sentence.
 A felony offender may be sentenced to up to 60 days in county jail as a condition of probation.
 K.S.A.
-2019 Supp.
+2020 Supp.
 21-6604(a)(3).

 In addition to any other conditions, the court shall order the defendant to comply with each of the following conditions in K.S.A.
+2020 Supp.
 21-6607(c):

-- obey all laws of the United States, the state of Kansas and any other jurisdiction to the laws of which the defendant may be subject; - make reparation or restitution to the aggrieved party for the damage or loss caused by the defendant's crime, in an amount and manner determined by the court and to the person specified by the court, unless the court finds compelling circumstances which would render a plan of restitution unworkable.
-If the court finds a plan of restitution unworkable, the court shall state on the record in detail the reasons therefore; - pay a correctional supervision fee of \$60 if the person was convicted of a misdemeanor or a fee of \$120 if the person was convicted of a felony.
+- obey all laws of the United States, the state of Kansas and any other jurisdiction to the laws of which the defendant may be subject; - restitution which shall be due immediately unless: (A) The court orders that the defendant be given a specified time to pay or be allowed to pay in specified installments; or (B) the court finds compelling circumstances that would render restitution unworkable, either in whole or in part; - pay a correctional supervision fee of \$60 if the person was convicted of a misdemeanor or a fee of \$120 if the person was convicted of a felony.
 In any case the amount of the correctional supervision fee specified by this paragraph may be reduced or waived by the judge if the person is unable to pay that amount; - reimburse the state general fund for all or a part of the expenditures by the state board of indigents' defense services to provide counsel and other defense services to the defendant; - be subject to searches of the defendant's person, effects, vehicle, residence and property by a court services officer, a community correctional services officer and any other law enforcement officer based on reasonable suspicion of the defendant violating conditions of probation or criminal activity; and - be subject to random, but reasonable, tests for drug and alcohol consumption as ordered by a court services officer or community correctional services officer.

-The court may impose any conditions that the court deems proper, including, but not limited to, requiring that the defendant in K.S.A.
+The court may impose any conditions that the court deems proper, including, but not limited to, requiring the defendant in K.S.A.
+2020 Supp.
 21-6607(b) to: